Where Do Possums Sleep [Places And Time]

 Where Do Possums Sleep In the Winter?

 Like every other animal, possums prefer a warm and cozy place for winter.
-They sleep in places like woodchuck burrows, brush piles, and hollow trees.
+During the coldest months of the year, they sleep in places like woodchuck burrows, brush piles, and hollow trees.

 Though possums are not the most intelligent animals, they will line their dens or burrows of other animals with leaves and dry grass.